Guidance on Political, Campaign and Lobbying Activity

 Section VI – University Lobbying and Positions on Issues of Public Policy

 WashU is frequently approached to take a formal institutional position on issues of public policy (often presented as ballot initiatives, legislation, resolutions, regulations, ordinances, and executive orders to direct governmental/quasi-governmental action).
 Approval for such an official position is made only by the Chancellor and/or the Vice Chancellor for Government & Community Relations, following consultation with appropriate University leadership.
 Groups and individuals affiliated with the University are not authorized to take institutional positions on public policy and should take care to clarify that any statements they make are not on behalf of the institution.
-For additional information, see the Protocol for Washington University Positions on Issues of Public Policy.
+For additional information, see the Protocol for WashU Positions on Issues of Public Policy.

 The Chancellor, Executive Vice Chancellors, Vice Chancellors, and School Deans – in consultation with the Office of Government & Community Relations – are authorized to make lobbying contacts on behalf of the University.
 No other University employee is so authorized.
 The University retains outside lobbyists only through its Vice Chancellor for Government & Community Relations, with the consent of the Chancellor.